sveltejs/svelte/README.md

 ## Development

 Pull requests are encouraged and always welcome.
-[Pick an issue](https://github.com/sveltejs/svelte/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and help us out!
+Don't be afraid to [Pick an issue](https://github.com/sveltejs/svelte/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and help us out!

 To work on Svelte locally: